SFTS virus

-Dabie bandavirus, also called SFTS virus, is a tick-borne virus in the genus Bandavirus in the family Phenuiviridae, order Bunyavirales.
+SFTS virus is a tick-borne virus in the genus Bandavirus in the family Phenuiviridae.
 The clinical condition it caused is known as severe fever with thrombocytopenia syndrome (SFTS).
 SFTS is an emerging infectious disease that was first described in northeast and central China 2009 and now has also been discovered in Japan, South Korea, Vietnam and Taiwan in 2015.
 SFTS has a fatality rate of 12% and as high as over 30% in some areas.
 The major clinical symptoms of SFTS are fever, vomiting, diarrhea, multiple organ failure, thrombocytopenia (low platelet count), leukopenia (low white blood cell count) and elevated liver enzyme levels.
 Another outbreak occurred in East China in the early half of 2020.

 History

 In 2009, Xue-jie Yu and colleagues isolated the SFTS virus (SFTSV) from SFTS patients’ blood.

 Genome

-The genome has been sequenced.
+The sequence of the genome was published in 2011.
 There are three segments—large (L), medium (M) and small (S).
 Five proteins have been identified—an RNA dependent RNA polymerase (RdRp), a glycoprotein N (Gn), a glycoprotein C (Gc), a nuclear protein (NP) and a non structural protein (NSs).

 The L segment encodes the RNA polymerase with 2084 amino acid residues.

 The M segment encodes one open reading frame encoding 1073 amino acid precursors of glycoproteins (Gn and Gc).

 The S segment has 1746 nucleotides of ambisense RNA encoding two proteins, the N and NSs proteins.
 These lie in opposite orientations and are separated by a 54 nucleotide intergenic region.